San Jose Sharks All-Time Roster

 Ozolinsh – Boyle

-How awesome would these two have been if they’re played together?
-Sandis Ozolinsh was the first real offensive threat on D and power play QB the Sharks ever had.
+How awesome would these two have been if they’d played together?
+Sandis Ozolinsh was the first real offensive threat on D and the first power play QB the Sharks ever had.
 Ozo was a key component to the first playoff run in San Jose history, posting 10 assists in 14 games during the ’94 playoffs.
 However, some may know him more for being the piece traded away to Colorado for Owen Nolan.
 While only playing 6 seasons for San Jose, Dan Boyle is 3rd in points all-time for Sharks defensemen with 269.
 His most memorable moment maybe scoring an own goal vs Colorado in the playoffs.
 However, I remember him scoring the first goal in the following game as well as many other moments like going coast-to-coast.

 Stuart – Suter

 This lefty pairing breaks with coach DeBoer’s predilection for righty/lefty.
 However, this coupling was a significant duo at the turn of the century.
 While playing only 4 seasons together, Stuart and Suter posted 88 and 101 points, respectively.
 Stuart still ranks 4th all time among Sharks defensemen with 170 points.